Hyperliquid WebSocket API

 The

 l4Book channel on wss://hypercore.goldrushdata.com/ws?key= is a GoldRush-exclusive stream - it has no equivalent on wss://api.hyperliquid.xyz/ws.
 After subscribing, the server sends a single Snapshot of every resting order, then per-block Updates carrying lifecycle events and per-order book changes.
-Each order arrives with its user, oid, cloid, tif, and trigger metadata, so you can reconstruct queue position, attribute flow to specific wallets, and run microstructure analytics that l2Book’s aggregated {px, sz, n} view hides.
+Each order arrives with its user, oid, cloid, tif, and trigger metadata, so you can reconstruct queue position and price-time priority, attribute flow to specific wallets, and run microstructure analytics that l2Book’s aggregated {px, sz, n} view hides.
 For the raw subscription shape see the l4Book reference; for the connection model see the WebSocket API overview.

 What you get